oracle-devrel/technology-engineering/landing-zones/commons/lz_solution_definition.md

 ## **1. Introduction**

-Welcome to the Landing Zone Framework (LZF) Solution Definition Asset.
+Welcome to the Landing Zone Framework (LZF) Solution Definition.

-The content of this asset will guide you through the **landing zone design decisions**, and help select the best **approach** and **solution** to setup and run your OCI Landing Zone.
+This asset provides guidance on the future **landing zone design decisions**, and helps select the best **approach** and **solution** to setup and run your OCI Landing Zone.

 Using an OCI Landing Zone will enable a **secured OCI Tenancy**, with operational control and governance, ready to **onboard** and **run**  workloads with **network isolation** and with the right **segregation of duties** in the organization.